LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 The `dplyr` coding seems more complicated than that of `basic R` but its output is clearer to read than the one produced by `R`, and it is more detailed.
 The proportion of victimised individuals are within each of the levels of the categorical, ordered measure of rubbish in the area.
 Victimisation appears higher (31%) in the areas where rubbish in the streets is a very common problem. -->

-Although, previously, we learned how to obtain contingency tables with the `table()` function from `base R` and with the `dplyr` package, the best package is `gmodels`.
+Although, previously, we learned how to obtain contingency tables with the `table()` function from `base R` and with the `dplyr` package, the best package for crosstabs is `gmodels`.
 It allows you to produce cross-tabulations in a format similar to the one used by commercial statistical packages SPSS and SAS.
 We use the function `CrossTable ()`, then the `with()` function to identify the data frame at the outset instead of having to include it with each variable (using `$`).
 <br>